 In the subject line of your submission email, kindly provide Your Name as You Want It Published, Genre of Submission, Title, or Titles (in the case of poetry).

-The body of your email should include a third-person biographical statement of no more than 60 words.
-Submit your work as an attachment and as a .doc, .rtf, or .docx file only.
-Do paste your work in the body of the email.
-We will not read .pdf files, and we will not read work on Google Docs; work sent in these formats will be deleted.
+The body of your email should include a biographical statement of no more than 60 words.
+Submit your work as an attachment, and as a .doc, .rtf, or .docx file only.
+Do not paste your work in the body of the email.
+We will not read .pdf files, and we don’t read work on Google Docs; work sent in these formats will be deleted.

 - Times New Roman, point 12, double-spaced for fiction and single-spaced for poetry.

-- Poetry: Submit one to three poems at a time, with each poem beginning on a new page.
+- Poetry: Submit up to three poems at a time, with each poem beginning on a new page.
 Poems should be no longer than 30 lines.
-Prose poetry and experimental poetry are welcome.
+Prose poetry and experimental poetry are welcome, as long as they do not require complicated formatting.
+Prose poetry should also be fewer than 501 words, excluding the title.

 We cannot accommodate revisions after submissions have been made unless the revisions have been requested by the editors.

-Expect three to five months for a decision.
-We accept queries after five months have passed.
+Expect to wait three to six months for a decision.
+We accept queries after four months have passed.
 Queries, as well as withdrawal notifications, should be sent via email.
 They should include:

 - Your name.